How the Daily Dot uses Facebook video to sell aquariums and flux capacitors - Digiday

 “It was a happy accident,” said Brian Dresher, who heads up commerce efforts for the publisher.
 “We now understand how to integrate [commerce videos] into our site, and into conversations with our advertisers, so they can figure out how to do branded videos with us.”

 Since its launch in 2011, the Daily Dot’s conducted many experiments in its attempts to grow into a distinct media brand.
 Originally, it was conceived as the internet’s community paper, covering the neighborhoods of Reddit.
-Now, Daily Dot is a few years into a bid to become an e-sports authority; it tried its hand at high-quality, long-form magazine-style content when it acquired The Kernel, a UK-based digital magazine that slid into bankruptcy in 2014 (that effort came to a halt last summer); it produced content in partnership with the cable channel HLN.
+It took a few years to try and build itself into an e-sports authority; it tried its hand at high-quality, long-form magazine-style content when it acquired The Kernel, a UK-based digital magazine that slid into bankruptcy in 2014 (that effort came to a halt last summer); it produced content in partnership with the cable channel HLN.
 But last September, it laid off 40 percent of its staff, including many in its editorial department, to focus on what it saw as areas of strength, commerce included.

 While it’s experimented with numerous third-party vendors – upwards of 50, Dresher said, including established retailers like Macy’s – it focuses mostly on selling products available on Amazon, for two reasons.
 The first is that Amazon makes it more likely to convert to a sale, because few people have to whip out a credit card and go through the tedious process of becoming a new customer.
 “Almost every user we’re reaching has a Facebook and an Amazon account,” Dresher said.